brownschoolbandaid/brownschoolbandaid.github.io/index.md

 A 2013 ADA report commissioned by the City cited a number of accessibility problems with the building, but it has not resulted in substantial upgrades to the building or playground.
 See the report for yourself [here](http://ifa.somervillema.gov.s3.amazonaws.com/documents/2013-ada-self-evaluation.pdf).

-**Did the City really tear up the children’s garden for an electrical transformer?**
+**Did the City really tear up the childrens' garden for an electrical transformer?**

 ![image-right](/assets/images/transformerinstalled.jpg){: .align-right}